oden-labs/predictions-trader/readme.md

   - `min_spread`: Set the minimum price difference required for the bot to execute a trade
 - Save the config file

-5. Install dependencies:
-   - run npm install to install the required dependencies

 6. Run the bot
    - npx ts-node src/index.ts